 Hazmat and Biohazards Overlap

 Hazmat and biohazard cleanup companies both handle dangerous substances and will at times branch out to offer overlapping services.
-Some bio hazard teams handle drug lab cleanup and tear gas cleanup in addition to bio hazard cleanup and some hazmat teams also handle sewage backups and mold remediation.
+As an example some hazmat teams also handle mold remediation.

 Choosing the Right Company for You